Adult Simple Cautions

 As the name suggests, a conditional caution is a caution with conditions attached.
 The offender must admit guilt and agree to the conditional caution.
 Once given, criminal proceedings are put on hold while the offender is given an opportunity to comply with the conditions.
 If complied with, there will be no need for a prosecution, but where the conditions are not complied with (without reasonable excuse) a prosecution may be commenced.

-The conditions must be for the purpose of rehabilitation, reparation or punishment.
+The conditions must be for the purpose of rehabilitation, reparation or punishment and must be appropriate, proportionate and achievable.

 A rehabilitation condition could, for example, require attendance for alcohol or drug treatment.
 A reparation condition could require making good the damage done or paying for it, or if it was local community property that was damaged the reparation could extend to repairing or maintaining that or other community property.
 The punitive condition can require payment of a financial penalty.
 The views of the victim will be obtained and the victim’s consent must be given where some direct reparation will take place (e.g. fixing the victim’s fence).
 Foreign offender conditions can be used to require the offender to leave the UK and to not return for a specified period of times.